Johann Vera

-Johann Alexander Vera Tapia (December 4, 1995) better known as Johann Vera, is an internationally recognized singer, songwriter, and actor born in Guayaquil, Ecuador.
+Johann Alexander Vera Tapia (December 4, 1995) better known as Johann Vera, is an Ecuadorian singer, songwriter, and actor from Guayaquil.

-He started his career at 10 years old by participating in the RCN show Factor X alongside other prominent Colombian celebrities such as Camilo and Greeicy.
-His international career skyrocketed when he participated in La Banda, a reality TV-Show created by Ricky Martin and Simon Cowell.
-In both instances, he ended up in the finalists group which helped him grow his fanbase and better exploit his songwriting, singing and acting talent.
+He started his career at 10 years old by participating in the RCN show Factor X alongside Camilo and Greeicy.
+He then participated in La Banda, a reality TV-Show created by Ricky Martin and Simon Cowell.
+In both instances, he ended up in the finalists group.

-Working as an independent artist, he has released various hit singles such as “Donde Nací”, “Vuelo a París” and “Pretty Girl”, and appeared on TV Shows such as Disney Channel's Champeta, Nickelodeon's Club 57, Kally's Mash Up, among others.
+Working as an independent artist, he has released various singles such as “Donde Nací”, “Vuelo a París” and “Pretty Girl”, and appeared on TV Shows such as Disney Channel's Champeta, Nickelodeon's Club 57, Kally's Mash Up, among others.

-On 2020, Johann represented Ecuador on the Viña del Mar International Song Festival, winning a "Gaviota de Plata" (Silver Seagull) award; The second ever received by an Ecuadorian artist.
+On 2020, Vera represented Ecuador on the Viña del Mar International Song Festival, winning a "Gaviota de Plata" (Silver Seagull) award; The second ever received by an Ecuadorian artist.

 Personal life

 Johann Alexander Vera Tapia was born on Guayaquil, December 4, 1995 to Jayo Vera and Shirley Tapia.
 He has a younger sister named Stephanie and an older brother named Christian.